BudddyDudeGuy/Night-City-Refined/README.md

 ## Post Installation:

+1. Open your mod list folder and run mod_organizer.exe

+2. Once mod organizer is open, in the upper right of Mod organizer 2 you will see a dropdown, select "launch REDlauncher"

+4. Once REDlauncher is open click the gear icon beside play and click enable mods

+5. You may now close REDlauncher and select "Cyberpunk 2077" from the drop down and the game will now run

 After following the preinstallation steps properly, launch the game and a prompt should appear that looks like this

 (insert image)